sbm08/Apache-Spark-MySQL-Connection/README.md

 # Apache-Spark-MySQL-Connection

-This is a basic Apache Spark Application Written in Scala which connects with MySQL Database using JDBC.
-It reads from MySQL tables , joining the two tables , and then writing the result back into a mySQL table.
+This is a basic Apache Spark Application Written in Scala.
+This app connects with MySQL Database using JDBC.
+It reads from MySQL tables and creates dataframes
+Then we do joining the two dataframes then writing the result back into a mySQL table.